ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - The name of the cloud jumphost ssh key file to use for managing user ssh keys on the cloud jumphost if the optional cloud integration is enabled (ENABLE_CLOUD).
    * - OPENSTACKSDK_VERSION_OVERRIDE
      -
      - Install this particular custom openstacksdk package version specifically if it and ENABLE_CLOUD is set.
-E.g. useful to install a pre-1.0.0 version with older OpenStack clouds to get floating IP assignment working there.
+E.g. useful to install a version prior to 1.0.0 with older OpenStack clouds to get floating IP assignment working there.
    * - ENABLE_MIGADMIN
      - False
      - Enable the built-in Server Admin feature for web based management of external user, log inspection, etc.